zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Prerequisite

-As specified in method [Get-Undel-Data] if *Test Type* is "undelegated test".
+None.

 ### Test procedure

+1. If *NS Set* is empty then then output an empty set and exit these test procedures.

-1. Create a set of name servers ("Name Servers") where each unique [out-of-bailiwick] name server name in *NS Set* is linked to an empty set of IP addresses.
+2. Create a set of name servers where each unique name server name in *NS Set* is linked to an empty set of IP addresses ("Name Servers").

-2. If *Test Type* is "undelegated test", then fetch name server name and IP address or addresses using method [Get-Undel-Data] ("Undelegated Data").
+3. If *Test Type* is "undelegated test", then do:
+   1. Fetch name server name and IP address or addresses using method [Get-Undel-Data] ("Undelegated Data").
+   2. If the *Undelegated Data* set is empty or undefined, then output an undefined set and exit these test procedures.

-3. For each [out-of-bailiwick] the name server name ("Name") in *NS Set* do:
+3. For each name server name ("Name") in *NS Set* do:

    1. If *Test Type* is "undelegated test" and if the *Name* has IP address specification (IPv4 or IPv6) in *Undelegated Data*,